PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the remaining repeated singleton/duplicate/consecutive-reshape runner sequences while treating every surrounding legacy helper as a hard boundary.
+2. Audit the remaining adjacent registered-pass pairs, beginning with the standalone singleton-MaxPool/consecutive-Reshape pair, while treating every surrounding legacy helper as a hard boundary.
+Prefer repeated sequences with measurable index-rebuild savings over one-off grouping.
 3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.